For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 187A.
 Usability and Information Architecture (6)

 Examines the cognitive basis of successful web and multimedia design.
 Topics: information architecture, navigation, usability, graphic layout, transaction design, and how to understand user interaction.
-Prerequisites: CSE 7; upper-division standing.
+Prerequisites: CSE 7.

 187B.
 Practicum in Professional Web Design (4)

 This course follows up on the basics of multimedia design taught in Cognitive Science 187A.
 Students will probe more deeply into selective topics, such as animation, navigation, graphical display of information, and narrative coherence.
-Prerequisites: COGS 187A; upper-division standing.
+Prerequisites: COGS 187A or consent of instructor.

 188. Representation, Search, and the Web (4)